 A rich and flavorful chocolate cookie filled with a delicious soft peanut butter center.
 These decadent peanut butter stuffed chocolate cookies are an absolute dream!

 I didn’t think cookies could get any better until I tried a stuffed cookie.
 Now I’m hooked!
-This recipe is a favorite, as well as rolo cookies and oatmeal cream pies.
-So yummy!
+This recipe has quickly become a favorite, right up there with rolo cookies and oatmeal cream pies, so yummy!

-My family is pretty crazy about all things peanut butter and chocolate.
-The flavors are a match made in heaven.
-We love these peanut butter stuffed chocolate cookies as well as chocolate covered peanut butter balls, peanut butter m&m cookies and easy scotcheroos recipe!
+My family is all about the peanut butter and chocolate combo, it’s a match made in heaven.
+These peanut butter stuffed chocolate cookies are always a hit, along with our go-to chocolate covered peanut butter balls and peanut butter cup cookies,

 Why I Love This Recipe